Israeli military retrieves bodies of six hostages from Gaza

-Jerusalem: Israel retrieved the bodies of six hostages from the Khan Younis area in southern Gaza, the military said on Tuesday, as negotiations continued in an effort to bring back more than 100 who remain in the besieged enclave.
+Jerusalem: Israel retrieved the bodies of six hostages from the Gaza Strip, the military said on Tuesday, as negotiations continued in an effort to bring back more than 100 captives who remain in the besieged Palestinian enclave.

-The return of the six bodies leaves 109 hostages still believed to be in Gaza, around a third of whom are thought to be dead, with the fate of the others unknown.
+A total of 109 hostages are believed to remain in Gaza, around a third of whom are thought to be dead, with the fate of the others unknown.
+Most of them were seized by gunmen from the Palestinian militant group Hamas as they rampaged through communities in southern Israel on October 7, killing some 1,200 Israelis and foreigners and abducting around 250 as hostages.

+"My uncle was a war hero who lived his whole life building the country.
+Hamas took him but the continuous abandonment is on the hands of the Israeli government," he told Reuters.

+"I will not stop fighting for them to get (back) the people that are still alive.
+Otherwise, there is no future for the state of Israel.
+No one will want to live in a state that does not take care of its citizens, that betrays them and abandons them."

-Defence Minister Yoav Gallant said the bodies of Yagev Buchshtab, Alexander Dancyg, Abraham Munder, Yoram Metzger, Nadav Popplewell and Chaim Peri were recovered from tunnels under Khan Younis in southern Gaza after a "complex operation".
+Defence Minister Yoav Gallant said the bodies of Yagev Buchshtab, Alexander Dancyg, Abraham Munder, Yoram Metzger, Nadav Popplewell and Chaim Peri were recovered by Israeli soldiers from tunnels under the southern Gaza city of Khan Younis after a "complex operation".

 "We will continue working to achieve the goals of this war - returning the hostages to Israel and dismantling Hamas," he said in a statement.

+Lieutenant Colonel Nadav Shoshani, an Israeli military spokesperson, said the bodies had been found hidden behind a false wall in a tunnel under an area previously designated as a humanitarian area in Khan Younis.

+He said troops had not yet completed their operations in the area.

-The Hostages Families Forum, an organisation that represents most hostage families, welcomed the news but renewed its call on the government to conclude a hostage release deal with Hamas.
+Like Munder's nephew, the Hostages Families Forum, an organisation that represents most hostage families, renewed its call on the government to conclude a hostage release deal with Hamas as a matter of urgency.

 "The immediate return of the remaining 109 hostages can only be achieved through a negotiated deal.
 The Israeli government, with the assistance of mediators, must do everything in its power to finalise the deal currently on the table," it said.